 How Exclusive Should We Be?

 This, in no way, means we should be unkind as we share true principles.
 We may unknowingly offend or drive off allies in our contest for freedom and prosperity.
+Even the Founding Fathers did not always agree.
+Their debates were sometimes heated, but respectful disagreement helps us find the best way to reconcile differing opinions with true principles.

 What does this mean for the Republican Party?

 It means our best strategy is to be true to ourselves.
 Be true to the Party Platform.
 Be true to the principles of liberty, prosperity, charity, and morality that makes us Republicans.
+We must seek unity, yes, but not at the cost of espousing Big Government/Liberal principles.
+Unity with bad principles is just as bad as, or worse than, being divided.